Gluten Free Oatmeal Cream Pie Cookies

 - 1/2 cup dark brown sugar, packed

 - 3/4 cup gluten free flour

 - 1 tbsp vanilla extract

 - 2 tbsp half and half

-- however, if you don't have piping bags, measure about ⅓ cup of frosting on one side of the cookie. you may need to spread it out to the edges using a knife or spoon.
+- However, if you don't have piping bags, measure about 1/4 cup of frosting on one side of the cookie.
+You may need to spread it out to the edges using a knife or spoon.

 - Once you've added the buttercream to half of your cookies, it's time to sandwich them together.
 Add another cookie on top of each, pressing down softly.